 Meg’s Tip for Photographing the Northern Lights

-- Our best tip for photographing the Northern Lights in 2018 is to use a sturdy tripod and shutter release mechanism.
+- Our best tip for photographing the Northern Lights is to use a sturdy tripod and shutter release mechanism.

 - And to bring extra batteries, as the lifespan of your equipment will be much less in the extreme cold.